Kaneland’s magical season ends with Class 3A supersectional loss to DePaul Prep

 HOFFMAN ESTATES – It’s been one heck of a season for Kaneland.

-From setting a program-record in wins with 32, including 31 of them coming in a row, to winning its first sectional title since 1982, as well as clinching their third straight Interstate 8 Conference title, it’s been a season for the record books for the Knights.
+From setting a program record for wins with 32, including 31 in a row, to winning their first sectional title since 1982, as well as clinching their third straight Interstate 8 Conference title, it’s been a season for the record books for the Knights.

 But all good things must come to an end.
-And reigning Class 3A state champion DePaul Prep wanted to make sure of that in the Class 3A Hoffman Estates Supersectional.
+And reigning Class 3A state champion DePaul Prep made sure of that in the Class 3A Hoffman Estates Supersectional.

 “We’re really proud of these guys for the season that they had and how hard they’ve worked.
 That’s not going away because of this game.”